Customer tags in a product quiz: Klaviyo + Shopify orders

 - Confirm by clicking Create new tag.
 Linked tags appear as grey labels below the input field.

-Repeat for every choice that should carry a tag, and link the same tag to multiple choices when the same audience should receive the same downstream treatment.
+Repeat for every choice that should carry a tag.
+Link the same tag to multiple choices when the same audience should receive the same downstream treatment (e.g. both “Frizz” and “Anti-frizz styling” answer choices can share the Anti-Frizz tag).
 Full reference: Customer Tags docs (Built for Shopify tab).

 On Shopify Legacy, WooCommerce, Magento, BigCommerce and Standalone